Esta historia me suena season 4

-The fourth season of Esta historia me suena (shown on screen as Esta historia me suena: Vol. 4) aired from 26 July 2021 to 3 September 2021 on Las Estrellas.
+The fourth season of Esta historia me suena (shown onscreen as Esta historia me suena: Vol. 4) aired from 26 July 2021 to 3 September 2021 on Las Estrellas.
 The season is produced by Genoveva Martínez and Televisa.
 The season will consist of thirty one-hour episodes.
 The episodes are named after songs from the 1990s.

 This is the first season not to be presented by the singer María José.
-The series theme song is now performed by musical group JNS.
+The series theme song is now performed by the musical group JNS.